No nobler figure ever stood in the forefront of a nation’s life. — John Richard Green

 By Henry Cabot Lodge and Theodore Roosevelt in 1895

-To understand Washington at all, we must first strip off all the myths which have gathered about him.
-We must cast aside into the dust-heaps, all the wretched inventions of the cherry-tree variety, which were fastened upon him nearly seventy years after his birth.
-We must look at him as he looked at life and the facts about him, without any illusion or deception, and no man in history can better stand such a scrutiny.
+To understand Washington at all, we must first strip off all the myths which have been gathered about him.
+We must cast aside into the dust heaps all the wretched inventions of the cherry-tree variety, which were fastened upon him nearly seventy years after his birth.
+We must look at him as he looked at life and the facts about him, without any illusion or deception, and no man in history can better stand such scrutiny.

-Born of a distinguished family in the days when the American colonies were still ruled by an aristocracy, Washington started with all that good birth and tradition could give.
+Born of a distinguished family in the days when an aristocracy still ruled the American colonies, Washington started with all that good birth and tradition could give.
 Beyond this, however, he had little.
-His family was poor, his mother was left early a widow, and he was forced, after a very limited education, to go out into the world to fight for himself.
+His family was poor, his mother was left early as a widow, and he was forced to go out into the world after a very limited education to fight for himself.
 He had strong within him the adventurous spirit of his race.
-He became a surveyor, and in the pursuit of this profession plunged into the wilderness, where he soon grew to be an expert hunter and backwoodsman.
-Even as a boy, the gravity of his character and his mental and physical vigor commended him to those about him, and responsibility and military command were put in his hands at an age when most young men are just leaving college.
-As the times grew threatening on the frontier, he was sent on a perilous mission to the Indians, in which, after passing through many hardships and dangers, he achieved success.
-When the troubles came with France it was by the soldiers under his command that the first shots were fired in the war which was to determine whether the North American continent should be French or English.
-In his earliest expedition he was defeated by the enemy.
-Later, he was with General Edward Braddock, and it was he who tried, to rally the broken English army on the stricken field near Fort Duquesne.
-On that day of surprise and slaughter he displayed not only cool courage but the reckless daring which was one of his chief characteristics.
+In pursuing this profession, he became a surveyor and plunged into the wilderness, where he soon grew to be an expert hunter and backwoodsman.
+Even as a boy, the gravity of his character and his mental and physical vigor commended him to those about him, and responsibility and military command was put in his hands when most young men were leaving college.
+As the times grew threatening on the frontier, he was sent on a dangerous mission to the Indians, in which, after passing through many hardships and dangers, he achieved success.
+When the troubles came with France, the soldiers under his command fired the first shots in the war to determine whether the North American continent should be French or English.
+In his earliest expedition, he was defeated by the enemy.
+Later, he was with General Edward Braddock, and it was he who tried to rally the broken English army on the stricken field near Fort Duquesne.
+On that day of surprise and slaughter, he displayed cool courage and reckless daring, which was one of his chief characteristics.
 He so exposed himself that bullets passed through his coat and hat, and the Indians and the French who tried to bring him down thought he bore a charmed life.
-He afterwards served with distinction all through the French War, and when peace came he went back to the estate which he had inherited from his brother, the most admired man in Virginia.
+He afterward served with distinction throughout the French War, and when peace came, he returned to the estate he had inherited from his brother, the most admired man in Virginia.

-At that time he married, and during the ensuing years he lived the life of a Virginia planter, successful in his private affairs and serving the public effectively but quietly as a member of the House of Burgesses.
-When the troubles with the mother country began to thicken he was slow to take extreme ground, but he never wavered in his belief that all attempts to oppress the colonies should be resisted, and when he once took up his position there was no shadow of turning.
-He was one of Virginia’s delegates to the first Continental Congress, and, although he said but little, he was regarded by all the representatives from the other colonies as the strongest man among them.
-There was something about him even then which commanded the respect and the confidence of every one who came in contact with him.
+At that time, he married, and during the ensuing years, he lived the life of a Virginia planter, successful in his private affairs and serving the public effectively but quietly as a member of the House of Burgesses.
+When the troubles with the mother country began to thicken, he was slow to take extreme ground.
+Still, he never wavered in his belief that all attempts to oppress the colonies should be resisted, and when he took up his position, there was no shadow of turning.
+He was one of Virginia’s delegates to the First Continental Congress.
+Although he said little, he was regarded by all the representatives from the other colonies as the strongest man among them.
+Even then, something about him commanded respect and confidence from everyone who interacted with him.

-It was from New England, far removed from his own State, that the demand came for his appointment as commander-in-chief of the American Army.
-Silently he accepted the duty, and, leaving Philadelphia, took command of the army at Cambridge.
+It was from New England, far removed from his own State that the demand came for his appointment as commander-in-chief of the American Army.
+Silently he accepted the duty and, leaving Philadelphia, Pennsylvania, took command of the army at Cambridge.

-When it was all over he found himself facing a new situation.
-He was the idol of the country and of his soldiers.
+When it was all over, he found himself facing a new situation.
+He was the idol of the country and his soldiers.
 The army was unpaid, and the veteran troops, with arms in their hands, were eager to have him take control of the disordered country as Cromwell had done in England a little more than a century before.
-With the army at his back, and supported by the great forces which, in every community, desire order before everything else, and are ready to assent to any arrangement which will bring peace and quiet, nothing would have been easier than for Washington to have made himself the ruler of the new nation.
+With the army at his back and supported by the great forces which, in every community, desire order before everything else and are ready to assent to any arrangement which will bring peace and quiet, nothing would have been easier than for Washington to have made himself the ruler of the new nation.

-But, that was not his conception of duty, and he not only refused to have anything to do with such a movement himself, but he repressed, by his dominant personal influence, all such intentions on the part of the army.
-On December 23, 1783, he met the Congress at Annapolis, and there resigned his commission.
-What he then said is one of the two most memorable speeches ever made in the United States, and is also memorable for its meaning and spirit among all speeches ever made by men.
+But, that was not his conception of duty, and he did not only refuse to have anything to do with such a movement himself, but he repressed, by his dominant personal influence, all such intentions on the part of the army.
+On December 23, 1783, he met Congress at Annapolis, Maryland, and resigned from his commission.
+What he then said is one of the two most memorable speeches ever made in the United States and is also memorable for its meaning and spirit among all speeches ever made by men.
 He spoke as follows: